 - Italian linguistics

-The curriculum (or thematic area) of “Italian linguistics” focuses on methods and issues pertaining to Italian linguistics and dialectology.
+The curriculum of “Italian linguistics” focuses on methods and issues pertaining to Italian linguistics and dialectology.
 This curriculum therefore includes linguistic analyses concerning texts from early Vulgar up to contemporary ages, dialectological studies and Italo-Romance lexicographic studies.
 The general perspective will also be open to traditional studies in general and historical linguistics.

 - General and applied linguistics